Welsh folk music: Dance reels

 Thanks to the work of individuals such as Lady Llanover in the 18th century, many of Wales' traditional dance reels have survived.

 Macaronic: Bilingual songs

-Macaronic songs developed during the industrial revolution in which Welsh speaking people merged with migrant workers to form bilingual songs.
+Macaronic songs developed during the Industrial Revolution in which Welsh speaking people merged with migrant workers to form bilingual songs.

 Celtic folk revival

 In the 1960s and 1970s Welsh language activism increased significantly.
 A well known Welsh folk music group is Ar Log: "By the early eighties Ar Log was travelling Europe and North & South America for around nine months of the year with a wealth of traditional Welsh folk music at our disposal, from haunting love songs and harp airs, to melodic dance tunes, and rousing sea shanties."

 Modern folk and protest songs

 Dafydd Iwan is a singer and composer from Wales known for his political activism during the 1960s, 1970s and 1980s and the campaign for the Welsh language by Cymdeithas yr Iaith, the Welsh Language Movement.
 He states that "songs have been a natural medium for expressing strong emotions and political protest for centuries, and here in Wales there is a long tradition of ballads with a strong social and political theme".
-His song Yma o Hyd has now become a traditional song of Welsh defiance and perseverance, sung at international Wales football matches.
+His most notable song, Yma o Hyd sung at international rugby and football matches.